Luckenwalde station: Entrance building

 The third entrance building of 1917 included the lodgings of the stationmaster and some offices.
 There were also waiting rooms separated by class and station restaurants in the building.
 The waiting room of the first class was somewhat more sumptuous.
 Large display boards, which gave information about the arrival of the trains, were in the waiting rooms and the lobby.
 Only people with tickets were allowed to enter the platform through a ticket barrier.
 People who wanted to go to the platform had to buy a platform ticket, even if they did not want to go by train.

 Platforms and tracks

 From the reconstruction of the station in the 1910s to the end of the 1990s, the station had two island platforms.
 The station was rebuilt after 2000.
 Since then, a total of four tracks have run through the station.
 Two of these are platform tracks with outside platforms.
 These are numbered 3 and 4.
 Their length is 270 m each and their platform height is 76 cm.

 Postal station

 There was a loading station to the municipal gasworks at the postal station.
 It had two loading ramps.
 A passenger tunnel connected the postal station with the platforms.
 There were service rooms for the railway staff on the upper floor of the two-storey building.

 Other facilities

 To the left of the main entrance of the building was the passenger tunnel to the third, uncompleted platform.

 Passenger services

-Luckenwalde station is located in the fare area of the Verkehrsverbund Berlin-Brandenburg and in the 2016 timetable it was served every hour by services operated by DB Regio Nordost and individual services of the Ostdeutsche Eisenbahn.